The Secrets of Carb Loading for a Triathlon Race

 Pay attention to your plate here.
 Carb load correctly and don't eat too much fat, fibre or protein and make sure you are eating the right carbs.
 At this point, a little over 70 percent of your calories should be coming from easy-to-digest carbs like white rice and potatoes.

 If you’re used to getting most of your calories in one big meal, be prepared to make adjustments.
 You won’t be able to consume enough carbohydrates during dinner the night before a race – a lot of races still have pasta parties the night before and this may not work for you.
-Plan on eating a bigger than normal breakfast and lunch, and fitting in snacks between meals
+Plan on eating a bigger than normal breakfast and lunch, and fitting in snacks between meals.

 Here's a sample carbohydrate-loading meal plan for an athlete who weighs 170 pounds (77 kilograms).
 It's based on 4.5 grams of carbohydrates for each pound (10 grams per kilogram) of body weight.